 "Health literacy" is the ability to understand and act on health information.
 Unfortunately, nearly half of the U.S. adult population has a low level of health literacy.
 Legacy Health is working to improve health literacy, so that we can provide even better care and help patients take care of themselves, while helping lower health care costs and reduce emergency room visits.

-Those with low health literacy:
+People with low health literacy:

 - Are less likely to follow treatment instructions and seek preventive care.

 - Are also twice as likely to be hospitalized.

 "Nothing — not age, income, employment status, educational level, and racial or ethnic group — affects health status more than literacy skills."